 - get consular assistance and protection from UK diplomatic posts

-- are usually subject to immigration controls and don’t have the automatic right to live or work in the UK (there are only rare exceptions to this)
+- are usually subject to immigration controls and do not have the automatic right to live or work in the UK (there are only rare exceptions to this)

-- aren’t considered a UK national by the European Union (EU)
+- are not considered a UK national by the European Union (EU)